barcia/bramework/README.md

 ├── dist/     All processed files are here
 ├── docs/     Documentation
 └── src/
-    ├── html/     Put here your HTML files with Jekyll (if you want).
-All files inside html/includes/ are not processed.
+    ├── html/     Put here your NJK and HTML files with Nunjucks (if you want).
+All files inside `html/partials/`, `html/layouts/` and `html/macros/` are not processed.
     ├── js/       Put here all you JavaScript files ├── php/      Put here all your PHP files.
 They are literally copied to /dist/ ├── scss/     Put here all your Sass code.